Digital Mission Engineering (DME): Hypersonics and EOIR (Part 2 of 4)

 Modeling the deceleration phase

-1. Right-click the Hypersonic procedure.
+1. Right-click on the Hypersonic procedure.

 2. Click the Insert Procedure After () icon.